 Guide to UK Degree Apprenticeships

 A Degree Apprenticeship is like a sponsored degree.
 It is a way to earn a degree while working and your employer covers the costs of your degree.
-As a Degree Apprentice, you will be earning money while you learn and have no student debt hanging over you when you graduate.
+As a Degree Level Apprentice, you will be earning money while you learn and have no student debt hanging over you when you graduate.

-Degree Apprenticeships have been designed by companies, in conjunction with partner universities to ensure that the skills and knowledge their apprentices learn are industry and job specific.
+As a degree apprenticeship you will typically spend around 80% of your time in the workplace, doing on the job training and gaining practical experience.
+The remaining 20% of your time will be spent at university.
 You will finish with a full degree plus on the job work experience.
 In some cases it might take up to 5 years to get your degree as you are working part time while you study.

 Taking a Degree Apprenticeship is not an easy option.
 You could find that you are working up to four days a week and then you have to attend university, write essays and submit coursework.
 This means that typically you will have to study evenings and weekends, so there won’t be that much time for socialising.
 You will need to be focused and determined to do well.

 On the plus side, you will be learning job specific skills which are highly sought after by employers as well as gaining a degree which will make you highly employable by the time you finish.
 You will also graduate debt free.